AI-Native Workflow

 examples/workflows.md | Step-by-step workflow examples |

-Security Considerations
+Security Model

-What AI Sees
+What AI Can See

 What AI Never Sees

-- Complete connection strings
+hush run) - Complete connection strings

-- API keys or tokens
+- API keys or tokens in plaintext

 Why This Matters